 The Provost's Senior Staff take direct responsibility for guiding the academic development and direction of the institution in accordance with the University's mission.
 Senior Staff work to develop, review, and implement all academic policies and regulations, as well as implementing the University's strategic plan.
 Senior staff are also involved with finance and personnel, and they oversee various other projects and initiatives developed through the Provost's office.

-Betsy Beise is a Professor of Physics and the Associate Provost for Academic Planning and Programs.
+Betsy Beise is a Professor of Physics and the Senior Associate Provost.
 Her responsibilities include oversight of the development and implementation of new academic programs, reviews of academic units, centers and institutes, and review and administration of academic agreements, both domestic and international.
-Dr. Beise also broadly manages the University's academic programs located at the Universities at Shady Grove.
-Dr. Beise researches the use of electromagnetic and weak probes of the internal structure of protons, neutrons and light nuclei, and on the use of nuclear physics techniques to test fundamental symmetries of nature.
+Dr. Beise also broadly manages the University's academic programs located at the University System of Maryland's Regional Centers.
+Dr. Beise's scientific career has been focused on the use of electromagnetic and weak probes of the internal structure of protons, neutrons and light nuclei, and on the use of nuclear physics techniques to test fundamental symmetries of nature.

 Associate Provost for Faculty Affairs

 John Bertot is the Associate Provost for Faculty Affairs and a Professor in the College of Information Studies (the iSchool).
 Under Dr. Bertot, the Office of Faculty Affairs supports all aspects of faculty experience at the University, such as managing the APT process to ensure excellence and equity in tenure decisions, facilitating human resource functions, overseeing professional development opportunities for faculty, and advocating for faculty interests and perspectives in the leadership of the University.